larryl79/Spigot-startscript/README.md

 Files:
-   # These only for guys who too layy to type params
+   # These only for guys who too lazy to type params
 start.sh
 start_debug.sh
 stop.sh